Bard Alternate Class Features

 The following options can be taken in place of the bard’s bardic knowledge ability.

-Stage Performer: The bard gains a bonus equal to half their class level on Acrobatics, Bluff, Climb, and Disguise checks.
+Shameless Scoundrel: The bard gains a bonus equal to half their class level on Appraise, Disable Device, Escape Artist, and Intimidate checks, and may make any of these checks untrained.

-Theologist: The bard gains a bonus equal to half their class level on Heal, Knowledge (planes), and Knowledge (religion) checks.
+Street Busker: The bard gains a bonus equal to half their class level on Bluff, Disguise, Sleight of Hand, and Stealth checks, and may make any of these checks untrained.

-Street Busker: The bard gains a bonus equal to half their class level on Appraise, Disable Device, Escape Artist, and Intimidate checks.
+Theologist: The bard gains a bonus equal to half their class level on Heal, Knowledge (planes), and Knowledge (religion) checks, and may make any of these checks untrained.

 Lore Master